PuulFinance/puulfinance.github.io/_posts/2020-11-25-puul-token.md

 #### Exclusive Pools only for PUUL Token Holders

 Some pools and farms will be created only for PUUL token holders.
-These will typically be high APY pools that want to share exclusively with token holders.
+These will typically be high APY pools that we want to share exclusively with token holders.

 #### Other Exclusive Opportunities